-Learning left from rightDecember 21st, 2011 in Neuroscience
+Learning left from rightDecember 21, 2011 By Jonathan Wood in Medicine & Health / Neuroscience

 (Medical Xpress) -- Pop psychology assertions about left-brain/right-brain differences are pretty much tosh.
 Our personalities are not dominated by a battle between the creative skills residing in one half of the brain competing with the hard reasoning in the other.